angelesmov/angelesmov/project/README.md

 ###### The store records the data month by month, so, each month, they must feed the program with a CSV file.

-###### To run it, you must open the terminal, open the Elixir interactive interface with the iex command
-and then load the file containing the program, in this case, iex> c "Project.ex"

-###### Then the function main iex> "Project.main("Sales-data-CompuStore.csv", "Salesperregion_month.csv") must be called

-###### Where "Sales-data-CompuStore.csv" contains the sales for the month and, "Salesperregion_month.csv" is the new file containing the sum of sales organized by region.
+###### To run it, you must open the terminal, open the Elixir interactive interface with the iex command and then load the file containing the program, in this case, iex> c "Project.ex".
+Then the function main iex> "Project.main("Sales-data-CompuStore.csv", "Salesperregion_month.csv") must be called; where "Sales-data-CompuStore.csv" contains the sales for the month and, "Salesperregion_month.csv" is the new file containing the sum of sales organized by region.